American-Style Imperial Porter

 - Common Ingredients: May contain several malts, prominently dark malts, which often include black malt (chocolate malt is also often used).
 American hops typically used for bittering, but US or UK finishing hops can be used; a clashing citrus quality is generally undesirable.
 Ale yeast can either be clean US versions or characterful English varieties.

 - Commercial Examples: Anchor Porter, Boulevard Bully!
 Porter, Deschutes Black Butte Porter, Founders Porter, Great Lakes Edmund Fitzgerald Porter, Smuttynose Robust Porter, Sierra Nevada Porter

 Brewing Properties of American-Style Imperial Porter

-The functional properties of brewing American-Style Imperial Porter beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of American-Style Imperial Porter beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.

 The International Bittering Units (IBU) scale is used to approximately quantify the actual (not perceived) bitterness of beer.